This page outlines our online policy and answers common questions.

 It remains at our discretion whether to publish comments or not.

 - How quickly will you publish comments?
+We aim to publish comments 24 to 48 hours after we've received them, so at times when we're very busy it may take longer.
 We may delay publishing comments or questions if for any reason we need to seek further information first.

 - Do you ever remove comments?
-We reserve the right to suspend comments at any time without having to give a reason, and to remove those that are older than six months.
+Yes.
+We reserve the right to suspend comments at any time without having to give a reason and to remove those that are older than six months.

 What standards must I adhere to?